ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## Key Management

-A single KEM key MUST NOT be used with multiple KEM algorithms.
+A single key MUST NOT be used with multiple KEM algorithms.
-Each key and its associated algorithm suite, comprising the KEM, KDF, and AEAD, should be managed independently.
+Each key and its associated HPKE algorithm suite, comprising the KEM, KDF, and AEAD, SHOULD be managed independently.
 This separation prevents unintended interactions or vulnerabilities between algorithms, ensuring the integrity and security guarantees of each algorithm are preserved.
-Additionally, the same key should not be used for both key encryption and integrated encryption, as it may introduce security risks.
+Additionally, the same key SHOULD NOT be used for both Key Encryption and Integrated Encryption, as it may introduce security risks.
 It creates algorithm confusion, increases the potential for key leakage, cross-suite attacks, and improper handling of the key.

-## Review JWT Best Current Practices
+## JWT Best Current Practices

 The guidance in {{RFC8725}} about encryption is also pertinent to this specification.

-# Ciphersuite Registration

-This specification registers a number of ciphersuites for use with HPKE.
-A ciphersuite is a group of algorithms, often sharing component algorithms such as hash functions, targeting a security level.
-A JOSE-HPKE algorithm makes choices for the following HPKE parameters:

-- KEM Algorithm
-- KDF Algorithm
-- AEAD Algorithm

-The "KEM", "KDF", and "AEAD" values are chosen from the IANA HPKE registry {{IANA.HPKE}}.

-All JOSE-HPKE algorithm identifiers registered by this specification begin with the string "HPKE-".
-Future JOSE-HPKE ciphersuite names registered MUST also follow this convention.

 #  IANA Considerations {#IANA}